 3. The problem: Your donation form isn't branded.

-The fix: As previously
+: As previously

-discussed, your nonprofit brand plays a large part in drumming up support for your
+plays a large part in drumming up support for your

 nonprofit from your online presence all the way down to the way your board,